Lithuanian Soviet Socialist Republic (1918–1919)

-The Lithuanian Soviet Socialist Republic (LSSR) was a short-lived Soviet puppet state during the early interwar period.
+The Lithuanian Soviet Republic (LSSR) was a short-lived Soviet puppet state during the early interwar period.
 It was declared on 16 December 1918 by a provisional revolutionary government led by Vincas Mickevičius-Kapsukas.
 It ceased to exist on 27 February 1919, when it was merged with the Socialist Soviet Republic of Byelorussia to form the Lithuanian–Byelorussian Soviet Socialist Republic (Litbel) that itself lost control over all of its claimed territories by August 1919.

 Background

 Germany had lost World War I and signed the Compiègne Armistice on 11 November 1918.
 Its military forces then started retreating from the former Ober Ost territories.
 Two days later, the government of the Soviet Russia renounced the Treaty of Brest-Litovsk, which had assured Lithuania's independence.
 Soviet forces then launched a westward offensive against Estonia, Latvia, Lithuania and Ukraine in an effort to spread the global proletarian revolution and replace national independence movements with Soviet republics.
 Their forces followed retreating German troops and reached Lithuania by the end of December 1918.